 - 1. Students are limited to 4 semesters and 2 summers of practicum at the PSC, during which they can see therapy clients.
-This limit includes "official practica" (i.e., full-time practica required to fulfill the 5 semester program requirement) and "unofficial practica" (i.e., carrying a client or seeing a group at the clinic).
-The summer practica limit does not include the "summer after the first year of graduate training" if a student only conducts assessments during that summer, but it does count toward the limit if therapy cases are seen. - As before, during the first year (2 semesters) and summer of practicum training at the PSC, students are expected to accumulate at least 80 hours of therapy (carrying 3 to 4 clients at a time) and 4 (adult and health students) or 7 (child students) assessment cases.
-No group participation is permitted during the first full practicum year at PSC.
+This limit includes "official practica" (i.e., full-time practica required to fulfill the 6 semester program requirement) and "unofficial practica" (i.e., carrying a client or seeing a group at the clinic).
+The summer practica limit does not include the "summer after the first year of graduate training" if a student only conducts assessments during that summer, but it does count toward the limit if therapy cases are seen. - 2.
+During the first year (2 semesters) and summer of practicum training at the PSC, child and pediatric students are expected to accumulate at least 80 face-to-face therapy hours and adult and health students are expected to accumulate at least 100 hours of therapy (carrying 3 to 4 clients at a time).
+Adult and health students will conduct 4 comprehensive assessment cases while child and pediatric students will complete 7 comprehensive assessment cases.
+With the exception of involvement with the CAMAT program, no group participation is permitted during the first full practicum year at PSC.

 Students continuing beyond their first full year of training at PSC are limited to no more than 3 to 4 therapy clients at a time.
-When students are completing another full-time practicum placement simultaneously, they may see one client at the clinic, but must obtain permission from their track advisor (e.g., Jutta Joormann, Kristin Lindahl, Patrice Saab) to see additional clients.
+When students are completing another full-time practicum placement simultaneously, they may see one client at the clinic, but must obtain permission from their track advisor (e.g., Kristin Lindahl, Patrice Saab, Amy Weisman de Mamani) to see additional clients.